signalfx/lambda-python/README.rst

 In this option, you will use a layer created and hosted by SignalFx.

 1. To verify compatibility, review the list of supported regions.
 See [Lambda Layer Versions](https://github.com/signalfx/lambda-layer-versions/blob/master/python/PYTHON.md).
-2. Access your AWS console.
+2. Open your AWS console.
 3. In the landing page, under **Compute**, click **Lambda**.
 4. Click **Create function** to create a layer with SignalFx's capabilities.
 5. Click **Author from scratch**.